 Pros of Klean Kanteen stainless steel water bottle

 - Some products are dishwasher safe: Their website states the Loop Cap that it comes with it is dishwasher safe though I haven’t put mine in the dishwasher being it is made with plastic (polypropylene – pp#5, which contains no BPA or toxins.)
 I’m excited to say that IF YOU BUY THE BRUSHED STAINLESS STEEL bottle, it will be dishwasher safe — my dream come true!
 This means you cannot buy it in one of their awesome colors, but I really like to be able to put my water bottle in the dishwasher.
-Likewise, their stainless steel cap (sold separately) can be put in the dishwasher too.
+You can also put the Klean Kanteen stainless steel cap (sold separately) in the dishwasher too.

 - Vacuum insulation keeps it cold or hot: Until moving here, I never cared about drinking very cold water.
 During the summer months here now, I do.
 I can attest that when I filled the water bottle with a lot of ice and then added water to take with me on a hike, I actually ran out of water because the ice didn’t melt!
 So keep this in mind… the bottle will keep your water cold!
 I used this to take coffee with me as well and it remained hot the entire time.

 - Made of safe materials: They perform extensive testing to ensure their bottle are safe from toxins.
-Their stainless steel bottles are made from 18/8 food-grade stainless.
+Klean Kanteen uses 18/8 food-grade stainless in their stainless steel bottles.

 - No liner: Because these bottles don’t have liners, they are more hygienic and easier to clean.
 Only stainless steel touches your drinks so there isn’t an aftertaste.